ZocoLini/mk-template/README.md

 ### Elements
 <ul>
     <li><strong>Root: </strong>Root defines the actual directory where you want to 'spawn' the
         template.
-The root element doesn't have any special attributes.
 Inside the root element, you can define the following elements:
         <ul>
             <li>Directory</li>
             <li>File</li>
         </ul>
+        This element also has an attribute called <strong>renamable</strong> that defines if the <i>-o</i> flag would be used or ignored.
+If you are using <i>Variables</i> in the template and the main File or Directory uses the variable, you must set this attribute to <i>false</i> to avoid the variable being ignored.
     </li>
     <li><strong>Directory: </strong>Directory defines a directory that will be created inside the element
         it is defined.
 It can contain the same elements as the Root can.
 The directory element has the following attributes: